temporalio/documentation/docs-src/concepts/what-is-the-temporal-web-ui.md

 ### Schedules

-On Temporal Cloud and slef-hosted Temporal Cluster Web UI, the Schedules page lists all the [Schedules](/workflows#schedule) created on the selected Namespace.
+On Temporal Cloud and self-hosted Temporal Cluster Web UI, the Schedules page lists all the [Schedules](/workflows#schedule) created on the selected Namespace.

 Click on a Schedule to see details, such as configured frequency, start and end time, recent and upcoming runs.